 * Photographers, take note.
 There are security checks at the entry points, with signs explicitly forbidding tripods.

 The Lost World of Terranova (The Gem Museum)

-I had no idea there is a mini-museum about gems and minerals at Queen Street.
-While small, the museum houses quite a detailed introduction of the subject.
+I had no idea there’s a mini-museum about gems and minerals at Queen Street.
+While small, the museum houses quite a detailed introduction to the subject.
 There is also a good amount of merchandise on sale.

 By the way, the “A Pole Art Showcase” pole dancing programme was right next to the museum.
 I gave it a miss because the queue was long.
 Really long.
 (I had no idea so many Singaporeans are into pole dancing?!?)

 After watching Odyssey, again, I ventured into the courtyard where a series of Singapore Night Festival 2018 programmes were scheduled.